biubiuworld/portfolio/README.md

 - Developed, trained, and evaluated multiple **machine learning** models (Logistic Regression, Random Forest, Decision Trees, Gradient Boosted Trees, and SVM) to predict user sentiment from reviews, achieving an initial accuracy of over 80% on a diverse and extensive dataset.
 - Optimized model performance through rigorous **hyperparameter tuning** using **Cross Validation** and **Grid Search**, improving accuracy by 10%; effectively scaled the deployment of the best-performing model to enhance real-time sentiment analysis capabilities for Yelp review data.

-## Work Experience
-**Teaching Assistant @ Economics Department, UC Santa Cruz (_Jan 2020 - Present_)**
-- Served as a Teaching Assistant for over 7 diverse courses in economics, ranging from introductory to advanced levels.
-- Holded weekly sessions and office hours for introductory and intermediate economics courses, significantly enhancing students' understanding of complex theories and applications.
-- Collaborated with multiple professors to tailor and refine course content and assessment methods, ensuring materials were up-to-date and engaging for all course iterations.
-- Conducted detailed assessment evaluations through homeworks and exams, providing critical feedback that contributed to improved student performances.

-**Research Assistant @ Economics Department, University of Wisconsin-Madison (_Jun 2018 - May 2019_)**
-**_One Acre Fund’s Small Farm Program_**
-- Utilized **ArcGIS** to match climate data with coordinates from participants in the One Acre Fund Randomized Controlled Trial (RCT) and edited a **Python** script for a more generalized process
-- Edited a **Matlab** script to generate rainfall variables based on farmers’ planting and harvesting dates
-- Analyzed the effect of rainfall prior to planting on maize yields using **OLS** and **Logit** models in **STATA**